vinhqdang/puppygraph_demo/README.md

 5. Run performance benchmark on all three systems
 6. Stop all databases when complete

+**⚠️ IMPORTANT - Manual Step Required:**
+PuppyGraph requires manual schema loading via the web UI (http://localhost:8081).
+The script will pause and prompt you to load the schema.
+See the **[PuppyGraph Manual Schema Loading](#️-important-puppygraph-manual-schema-loading)** section for detailed instructions.

 **Note:** Make sure you have activated the conda environment (py310) before running the script.

 **Alternative (step-by-step):**